Animal Biology: Principles and Mechanisms

 By the end of the module students should be able to:

-- Demonstrate an understanding of different animal systems and how they are morphologically, physiologically, and behaviourally adapted to the environments they live in, ranging from invertebrates to humans.
+- Demonstrate an understanding of different animal systems and how they are morphologically, physiologically, and behaviourally adapted to the environments they live in.

-- Collect, record, handle and interpret scientific data and apply practical and manipulative laboratory skills.
+- Collect, record, handle, interpret and write-up scientific data and apply this knowledge to novel problems.

 - Coursework (40%)

 - Exam (60%)